Boise State's indoor and beach volleyball teams have received AVCA Team Academic Awards

-COACHING HIGHLIGHTSIn 15 seasons as a collegiate coach (head and assistant) Garus has produced: 30 all-conference honorees, six honorable mention all-conference, one conference freshman of the year, one conference newcomer of the year, three AVCA honorable-mention All-Americans, three AVCA All-Region, two honorable-mention AVCA All-Region, six conference all-tournament team members and one conference all-freshman team honoree.
-Academically his student-athletes have earned one CoSIDA Academic All-American accolade, six CoSIDA Academic All-District honors and 53 academic all-conference awards.
+In 16 seasons as a collegiate coach (head and assistant) Garus has produced: 34 all-conference honorees, six honorable mention all-conference, one conference player of the year, one conference freshman of the year, one conference newcomer of the year, four AVCA honorable-mention All-Americans, five AVCA All-Region, two honorable-mention AVCA All-Region, six conference all-tournament team members and one conference all-freshman team honoree.
+Academically his student-athletes have earned one CoSIDA Academic All-American accolade, six CoSIDA Academic All-District honors and 60 academic all-conference awards.

-PERSONALThe Glendale, Calif., native is a 1995 graduate of California State University San Bernardino where he played four years on the Coyotes’ men’s club volleyball team (1991-94).
+The Glendale, Calif., native is a 1995 graduate of California State University San Bernardino where he played four years on the Coyotes’ men’s club volleyball team (1991-94).
 He earned his bachelor’s degree in business administration with a marketing specialization.
-Garus has been married to the former Cindy Bench for 19 years and they have two children, Emily (14) and Trevor (10).
+Garus is married to the former Cindy Bench and they have two children, Emily (15) and Trevor (11).